-- 22.362.055 Implementation of the CSD Standards.
-The Chapman Woods CSD is organized into standards and guidelines, as described below.
-For all projects subject to the CSD, review the following CSD regulations and guidelines in the order listed in Subsections A to C below. - A. Review Development Standards Tables.
+- A. Review Development Standards Tables.
 First, applicants shall review and comply with the Development Standards Tables in Section 22.362.070.
-Based on a property's land use, zoning designation, and lot size, the Development Standards Tables identify the placement and orientation of buildings with specific site calculations (e.g., lot coverage, setbacks, building height, etc.). - B. Review the Community-Wide Development Standards.
+Based on a property's land use, zoning designation, and lot size, the Development Standards Tables identify the placement and orientation of buildings with specific site calculations (e.g., lot coverage, setbacks, building height, etc.).1 - B. Review the Community-Wide Development Standards.
 Secondly, applicants shall review and comply with the Community-Wide Development Standards in Section 22.362.060.
 This Section regulates general building forms, scale, massing, façade treatments, landscape and planting areas, and lighting elements that promote compatibility with the existing residential properties and built forms of the Chapman Woods community. - C. Optional Architectural Standards for Additional Incentives.
-Lastly, if an applicant elects to follow one of the "Community Identified Architectural Styles" prominent, existing architectural styles in Chapman Woods listed in Section 22.362.060.LK, then the incentives specified in Section 22.362.070 shall be granted if all of the objective standards listed for that architectural style must be are met_in order to receive the incentives specified in Section 22.362.070.
-Additionally, the applicant may refer to the Chapman Woods Architectural Guidelines to help inform and encourage strong and consistent architectural styles and design elements that reflect the desires and aspirations of the Chapman Woods community.
+Lastly, if an applicant elects to follow one of the "Community Identified Architectural Styles" listed in Section 22.362.060.L, then the incentives specified in Section 22.362.070 shall be granted if all of the objective standards listed for that architectural style are met.